PrivateSky/callflow/README.markdown

 Very small library that add the wait, async pattern to promises in Java Script (currently we are using Q library).
-It is just syntactic sugar on promises APIs but I'm a complexity hater and this can clean your code.
+It is just syntactic sugar on promises APIs but this can clean your code.

 ## Installation:

-> npm install . //still beta, get from git
+> npm install asynchron

 ## Example 1: reading the content of a file